fernandoteubl/MakeTests/README.md

   {"path": "Hard",  "weight": 1, "replaces": {"%PREFIX%": "Weight 2"}}
 ]
 ```

-In tex/includes section, include:
+In tex/includes section, insert all additional paths:

 ```
   "includes": [
     "img"
   ],
 ```

-Put some logo called logo.jpeg at img folder.
+The template has a logo called logo.jpeg.
+Or remove it from template, or add a logo.jpeg in img path.

 Create a CSV student's list file called `Students.csv`.
 Example: